pmartindev/chef-mozilla_firefox/README.md

 * `lang` - Language of firefox to install.
 Windows and Mac OS X only.
 Default is `en-US`.
 * `releases_url` - URL for the releases directory for use by Windows and Mac OS X only.
 Linux platforms use package manager.
+- `32bit_only` - For Window only on Firefox 42.0 or higher.
+Install 32-bit browser on 64-bit machines.
+Default is `false`.

 Usage
 =====